Lou Johnson: Los Angeles Dodgers

-Johnson made it to the major leagues to stay for a stretch beginning in 1965 with the Dodgers when a broken ankle in early May sidelined Tommy Davis, their regular left fielder, for the remainder of the season.
+Johnson made it back to the major leagues to stay for a stretch beginning in 1965 with the Dodgers when a broken ankle in early May sidelined Tommy Davis, their regular left fielder, for the remainder of the season.
 Johnson filled in for Davis, playing in 130 games for the Dodgers that season, recording a .260 batting average, 57 runs scored, and 58 runs batted in (RBIs).

-In that season, Johnson also scored the only run for the Dodgers in Sandy Koufax's perfect game victory when he walked in the 5th, went to second base on a sacrifice bunt, stole third base, and then scored on a throwing error by the Chicago Cubs catcher, Chris Krug.
-Johnson also doubled in the 7th, for the only hit off opposing Cubs pitcher Bob Hendley, making Johnson the only player in MLB history, to be the only player to reach base for either team in a nine-inning game (as Hendley threw a one-hit, one-walk complete game in the 1-0 loss to Koufax and the Dodgers).
+On September 9, 1965, Johnson also scored the only run for the Dodgers in Sandy Koufax's perfect game against the Chicago Cubs; he walked in the 5th, went to second base on a sacrifice bunt, stole third base, and then scored on a throwing error by Cubs' catcher Chris Krug.
+Johnson also doubled in the 7th, for the only hit off Cubs pitcher Bob Hendley, making Johnson the only player in MLB history to reach base for either team in a nine-inning game.

 The Dodgers made it to the 1965 World Series versus the Minnesota Twins, and in this Series, Johnson had eight hits, including two home runs, the second one being the game-winning one in the decisive seventh game.

 With Tommy Davis back in left field, and Willie Davis in center field, Johnson played mostly in right field in 1966.
-Frequently batting third in the order, right ahead of the dangerous hitter Tommy Davis, Johnson set career highs by playing in 152 games, getting 526 at-bats, 143 hits, 17 home runs, scoring 71 runs, with 73 RBIs.
+Frequently batting third in the order, right ahead of tough hitter Tommy Davis, Johnson set career highs by playing in 152 games, getting 526 at-bats, 143 hits, 17 home runs, scoring 71 runs, with 73 RBIs.
 Johnson's batting average that season was .272, and the Dodgers made it to the World Series once again.

-This was also Koufax's last year in baseball before retiring because of his damaged and getting-worse left arm.
-In this World Series, against the Baltimore Orioles, the Dodgers' offense hit rock-bottom, with the team getting shut out three times, and only scoring two runs in the four games.
-Johnson finished the series with four hits in 15 at-bats.
-He also flew out to Paul Blair for the final out of the Series.
+This was also Koufax's last year in baseball before retiring due to severe arthritis and constant pain in his pitching arm that had plagued him for over three seasons.
+In the 1966 World Series against the Baltimore Orioles, the Dodgers' offense hit rock-bottom, with the team getting shut out three times, and only scoring two runs in the four games.
+Johnson finished the series with four hits in 15 at-bats and flew out to Paul Blair for the final out of the Series.

 Later baseball years

 From this point on, Johnson's major league career rapidly wound down, as he broke his leg sliding into Joe Torre and played in just 104 games for the Dodgers in 1967, a combined 127 for the Chicago Cubs and the Cleveland Indians in 1968, and just 67 for the California Angels in 1969, with only a .203 batting average.
-In 1970, at the age of 35, Johnson was out of professional baseball for good.
+He retired from baseball at the end of the 1969 season, at the age of 35.